-Child and family programs are encouraged to employ at least one RECE in every program by April 1, 2023, however, in recognition of the current RECE shortages, the flexibility to grant exemptions will be extended into 2023 Where a child and family program has tried but is unable to recruit at least one RECE to oversee core services related to supporting early learning and development, First Nations may grant an exemption from the requirement.
+Child and family programs are encouraged to employ at least one RECE in every program.
+In recognition of the current RECE shortages, First Nations have the discretion to approve an employee who is not an RECE in place of an RECE as follows:

+• Where a child and family program has tried but is unable to recruit at least one RECE to oversee core services related to supporting early learning and development, First Nations may grant an exemption from the requirement.